Vladisl0ve/NotchikMusicBot/README.md

   "DiscordToken": " PLACE TOKEN OF YOUR BOT HERE", "DefaultPrefix": "!", //whatever you want "ActivityType": 1, //not necessary
-  "ActivityName": "Debugging!",
-  "BlacklistedChannels": [], //not necessary "OneTrackRepeat": "", // link to the track, ex: "https://www.youtube.com/watch?v=_S7WEVLbQ-Y"
-  "IdServerRepeat": "", //Id of the server to have player "VoiceChannelToConnect": "" // part or full name of voice channel to be connected by bot }
+  "ActivityName": "Under name activity Discord", //changeable "BlacklistedChannels": [], //not necessary "OneTrackRepeat": "", //FOR 'ONE_TRACK_MODE': link to the track, ex: "https://www.youtube.com/watch?v=_S7WEVLbQ-Y" "IdServerRepeat": "", //FOR 'ONE_TRACK_MODE': Id of the server to have audio-player "VoiceChannelToConnect": "" //FOR 'ONE_TRACK_MODE': part or full name of voice channel to be connected by bot }
 ```
 # Changelog
+#### Version 2.3
+- Removed 'Forced play'
+- Playing track without choosing if there is only one track in searching result
 #### Version 2.2
 - "Only one track repeat" mode added
 - Activity added to the config